News

 Rev 07 – 6Aug2003 Latest version of the AtomAPI draft RFC is now available.
 Differences from version 6 to 7:

 Removed the use of the RSD file for auto-discovery.
 Changed copyright until a final standards body is chosen.
 Changed query parameters for the search facet to all begin with atom- to avoid name collisions.
 Updated all the Entries to follow the 0.2 version.
+Changed the format of the search results and template file to a pure element based syntax.

 News